When taking a road trip within Australia, you’re likely to stumble upon one of the country’s many ‘big things’.

-See it when…staying at BIG4 Phillip Island Caravan Park.
+See it when…staying at BIG4 Ingenia Holidays Phillip Island

 This inviting location is so named for the penguin rookery found nearby.
 However, the big statue was actually erected in honour of Penguin earning town status back in 1975.
 If you don’t care much for big things, you’ll at least love the spectacular coastal vistas from this foreshore setting.

 See it when…staying at nearby BIG4 Ulverstone Holiday Park.

 Ever seen a real Tasmanian devil?
 If not, let us tell you that their size is a bit underwhelming, particularly given their menacing title.
 The solution?
 Build a big Tassie devil, which is far more threatening than the real thing.
 You can spot it outside Trowunna Wildlife Park where you’ll see proper Tasmanian devils and a whole host of other creatures.

 You’ll be bowled over by the sight of the Big Wickets in this charm-filled, English-style village.
 These massive stumps are an ode to local cricketer, Jack Badcock, who was the first Tassie player to score a Test birth with Australia.
 Moreover, Badcock was the first Tasmanian to notch up a century on the international scene, and that deserves the formation of an oversized set of stumps.
 Now we just need a giant beer can for Boonie.

 See it when…staying at nearby BIG4 Launceston Holiday Park.